-Delectable, crumbly and buttery pastry with sweet pineapple jam topping.
+These delectable pastries feature a crumbly and buttery pastry base, topped with sweet pineapple jam.

 HAPPY CHINESE NEW YEAR! 🙂

-I did this recipe which I have tried a few years ago.
-And I am still in love with it!
+I chose to redo this recipe which I have tried a few years ago.
+And I am still very much in love with it!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！